CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/docs/ts_inference.md

 - **IB (Inquiry Basin)** is where creativity, exploration, and hypothesis generation occur —
   but slowly, deliberately, and under supervision.

+In other words:
+- TS Inference protects meaning on the input side.
+- While the IB expands meaning on the output side.

 This document explains **only the input‑side inference** — the part that protects meaning.

 ---